John Vincent Bellezza

 While large monuments appear all but unknown in archaic era Spiti, more modest residential structures may well have been part of the architectural picture.
 Clearly, agriculture was established in Spiti prior the 10th century CE.
 It was a prerequisite for the founding of Buddhist monasteries in the region (such as La-ri and Ta-po), circa 1000 CE.
 These were built amid settled areas forming the nuclei of a new socioeconomic order.
 Thus, it appears that the residential infrastructure of early Spiti consisted of agricultural villages with households as the basic unit of habitation.
 Findings from western Tibet demonstrate that agriculture was well developed in the Protohistoric period (100 BCE to 600 CE), but its origins probably predate that time (precisely when remains to be determined; on this subject, see February 2015 Flight of the Khyung).

 Given the great utility of agriculture, the cultural and geographic proximity of Spiti to Upper Tibet and Ladakh, and the region’s ample arable lands, farming may have been practiced in Spiti even before to the Early Historic period (perhaps as early as the Iron Age).
 The most persuasive piece of evidence supporting this perspective is that most ancient tombs in Spiti are situated on the old peripheries of villages.
 Now, with rapid expansion due to modern economic and political forces, villages are increasingly encroaching upon pre-Buddhist cemeteries.
-That burials are consistently found at the traditional delimits of villages suggests that these loci of settlement were already established, the cemeteries accommodating pre-existing patterns of habitation (more on this subject in next month’s Flight of the Khyung).
+The fact that burials are consistently found at the traditional delimits of villages suggests that these loci of settlements were already established, the cemeteries accommodating pre-existing patterns of habitation (more on this subject in next month’s Flight of the Khyung).

 The probable existence of archaic era settlements in the same locations as contemporary villages in Spiti is not surprising.
 There is considerable archaeological and historical evidence to show that certain villages in agrarian Ladakh, Upper Tibet and Central Tibet have deep historical legacies.
 The continual redevelopment of habitations over long periods of time frequently occurs at prime places (sites with water, arable land, arterial routes, defensive endowments, etc.).